 There’s nowhere else on earth that the transition between a pristine mountainous landscape and a bustling city landscape is as abrupt as it in Arusha National Park.
 Tucked away in mainland Tanzania, this protected park is largely dominated by the imposing Mt.
 Meru and wears the crown of the ‘most topographically dynamic and beautiful wildlife parks’.
 Not only does it shelter the Ngorongoro Crater but it is also home to the planet’s largest population of African giraffes.

 Flamingos are one of the highlights of Arusha National Park

-Arusha National is one of Tanzania's most accessible national parks.
-This makes it a convenient getaway for a savanna day trip either at the beginning or the end of one's broader safari itinerary.
-At just 552 square kilometres, there's no doubt that Arusha National Park is a small but adventure-laden wildlife paradise.
+Arusha National is one of Tanzania’s most accessible national parks.
+This makes it a convenient getaway for a savanna day trip either at the beginning or the end of one’s broader safari itinerary.
+At just 552 square kilometers, there’s no doubt that Arusha National Park is a small but adventure-laden wildlife paradise.

 The park is dotted with an abundance of unique mammal species such as the African elephant, Cape buffalo, hippo, zebra, giraffe, and even the camera-shy wildebeest.
 Getting up close and personal to these incredible mammals is easy, as guided canoe trips and walking safari packages are readily available at the park.
-What's more, Arusha's unmatched variety of fascinating landscapes include an expansive open savanna that later gives way to a patch of acacia scrubland before finally culminating in a lush rainforest.
+What’s more, Arusha’s unmatched variety of fascinating landscapes includes an expansive open savanna that later gives way to a patch of acacia scrubland before finally culminating in a lush rainforest.
 The alpine conditions in the lofty sides of the majestic Mt Meru only add to the picturesque backdrop of this national park.

 Baboons are quite at home in Arusha